 Assemblies and Residencies

-Since establishing DANCE POWER, its first Access and Enrichment program in 1984, ARB has fulfilled this mission by:
+Since establishing DANCE POWER, its first Access & Enrichment program in 1985, ARB has fulfilled this mission by:

 Reaching over 20,000 students in the New Brunswick public school system through the DANCE POWER program.